Updated July 24, 2022.

 The best part of a trip to Hawaii is… Hawaii!
 The sun, the ocean, the kindness, the food, the aloha—it’s the best!
 But the worst part of a trip to Hawaii is… packing.
 But never fear!
-I’ve got your ultimate guide to packing for a week on Hawaii’s Big Island.
+I’ve got your ultimate guide to packing for a week on the Island of Hawai’i.

 You’d think an island would be easy to pack for: bathing suits and flip flops, right?
-But to take advantage of all the Big Island has to offer (spoiler alert: it’s a lot!), you’ll want to be prepared with more than just a bathing suit!
+But to take advantage of all the Island of Hawai’i has to offer (spoiler alert: it’s a lot!), you’ll want to be prepared with more than just a bathing suit!